xtendui/xtendui/src/gatsby/markdown/components/row/other.md

 </div>

 When using cards you can space with `margin auto` on **card content**.
-When not using cards, be sure that the content have class `flex-auto`.
+When not using cards, be sure that the content have class `.flex-auto`.

 <demo>
   <demoinline src="demos/components/row/stretch">